timescale/docs/use-timescale/metrics-logging/insights.md

 ### Query list view

 The query list view displays the top 50 entries that match the selected filters.
-In this table, the following metrics are shown: executions, total rows, median and, p95 execution time, hypertables, compressed tables and the user name.
+In this table, the following metrics are shown: executions, total rows, hypertables, compressed tables, user name,  median, and p95 execution time.
 The metrics are calculated based on the entire period you've selected.
 For example, if you've chosen the past 6 hours in the time frame selector, all the metrics represent an aggregation of the last 6 hours of executions of data.

 #### Details
 |Column|Description|